ryankrdh/Springboard-Career-Track/unit22_sql/notes.md

 Self-referencing relationships
 A self-referencing relationship (also known as a recursive relationship) in a database occurs when a column in a table relates to another column in the same table.
 In such a relationship, only one table is involved.
 For example, the Staff table contains information about company employees and their managers, however, managers themselves belong to staff too.

+Create table relationships in SQL Server using SQL Designer The methods to define relationships in a SQL Server database described above are not so easy and straightforward.
+They involve a bit of coding and demand a certain level of SQL expertise.
+Is there an easier way to create relationships?
+Let’s have a look at the method to implement relations visually—using the SQL Designer that comes with dbForge Studio for SQL Server.